dehesa/CodableCSV/README.md

 try encoder.encode(value, into: URL("~/Desktop/Students.csv"))
 ```

-If you are dealing with a big CSV content, it is preferred to use direct file encoding and a `.sequential` or `.unfulfilled` buffering strategy, since then memory usage is drastically reduced.
+If you are dealing with a big CSV content, it is preferred to use direct file encoding and a `.sequential` or `.fulfilled` buffering strategy, since then memory usage is drastically reduced.

 ### Encoder configuration